hiten-shah0106/personal-finance-tracker/README.md

     - Start by adding some transactions
     - View monthly summaries to track your financial progress
     - Visualize your spendings
-    - Export data for external analysis or backup
+    - Export data for external analysis.

 ---